-R3tq3dlrB 59O32PQtUREhPRUNSWIZBVTNHWUo0UVpNREhVMTdWRy4u Appendix 3 - Emergency Salbutamol Inhaler use in school Child's name: Class: Date: Dear Parent/Carer of: This letter is to formally notify you that your child has had problems with their breathing today and requested the use of an emergency salbutamol inhaler. requested the use of an emergency sabbitation inhaler.
+R3tq3dlrB 59O32PQtUREhPRUNSWIZBVTNHWUo0UVpNREhVMTdWRy4u Appendix 3 - Emergency Salbutamol Inhaler use in school Child's name: Class Class: Date: Dear Parent/Carer of: Dear Fareing earer of: This letter is to formally notify you that your child has had problems with their breathing today and requested the use of an emergency salbutamol inhaler.
 This happened when: A member of staff helped them to use their asthma inhaler.
-A member of start helped them to use their astrina inhaler.
 They did not have their own asthma inhaler with them, so a member of staff helped them to use the emergency asthma inhaler containing salbutamol.
 They were given puffs.
 Their own asthma inhaler was not working, so a member of staff helped them to use the emergency asthma inhaler containing salbutamol.
-They were given puffs [Delete as appropriate] Although they soon felt better, we would strongly advise that you have your soon by your own Although they soon felt better, we would strongly advise that you have your seen by your own doctor as soon as possible.
+They were given puffs [Delete as appropriate] Although they soon felt better, we would strongly advise that you have your seen by your own doctor as soon as possible.
 Yours sincerely